Nelson Mandela High School (16K765)

 Teachers with more than 3 years of experience: 92%

-Academic Highlights: Advanced Placement Courses Available, College Now, Howard University, Cornell University (National Equity Lab), Commercial Drone Pilot, CISCO Networking Computer Science
+Academic Highlights: Commercial Drone Pilot, College Now, Howard University, Cornell University (National Equity Lab), CISCO Networking Computer Science, Advanced Placement Courses Available

-Other Features: 10th Grade Seats Available, College Courses On Site, College Trips, Community Service Expected, Computer Science Coursework, Early College, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Internships, Online Grading System, Paid Internships, Summer Bridge
+Other Features: College Courses On Site, College Trips, Community Service Expected, Computer Science Coursework, Early College, Expert College and Career Advisor On Staff, Financial Literacy Coursework, Internships, Online Grading System, Paid Internships, Program(s) with 1 SWD Applicant Per Seat, Summer Bridge

 School Features: